krimler/preflight/README.md

 Two tools that compose. `unicode_hygiene.py` normalizes any text file. `revise_paper.py` layers a LaTeX manuscript revision pipeline on top of it, running one command and writing one new file.
 Neither modifies the source.
+It cleans the source file, may endup breaking AI watermarking, but focuses more on making reading of content easy and follow through!

 ```sh
 cat notes.txt | python3 unicode_hygiene.py clean   # any text